pocha/isp-monitoring-zabbix/README.md

 [Linkeye](linkeye.ai) does monitoring of ISPs by pinging them externally from their server & provide you with alerts & dashboard.
 At Isha Yoga Center, we have created an inhouse solution of the same using our self hosted [Zabbix](zabbix.com).
 This repository is for python script that is run externally (on an AWS server) to ping our ISPs on regular basis

-> To post data from outside to Zabbix, the usual way of `zabbix_sender` will not work out.
-You need to setup a jump server (using ngrok or something similar) to have an external endpoint to which the external script can post data, which will route to zabbix-http & zabbix-http will push the data to zabbix using zabbix_sender

-## Setup Instructions
+Since our Zabbix server is located on a server with private IP & we did not want to open a port on our firewall, we created a tunnel from a jump server to our Zabbix server.
+We tried sending data using `zabbix_sender` via the jump server, but that did not work.
+We found a utility `zabbix-sender-http` that exposes an http end point to which data could be sent & then it sends data to Zabbix using `zabbix_sender`.
+Below are the setup instructions for this setup.

-### 1. Zabbix
+## 1. Zabbix

 Download & install Zabbix on one of your internal machines.
 Zabbix has SNMP trap support to capture data from switches & other internal devices.
 You can also choose to install Zabbix agents on switches & other network devices if there is support for that.

 To capture the data sent from the ping script, you need to do the following on the Zabbix UI.

-##### 1.a Create Hosts
+### 1.a Create Hosts

 For each ISP connection, create a separate host in Zabbix:

 - **Groups**: Create/use groups like "ISP Gateways - Primary", "ISP Gateways - Backup"
 - **Host name**: Must match `zabbix_hostname` in config.yml (e.g., "ISP-Main-Primary")

-##### 1.b Create Items
+### 1.b Create Items
 z
 For each host, create these 3 trapper items: